AXIA-JS/zee-ava/README.md

 ### Creating the signed transaction

 Now that we know what we want an asset to look like, we create an output to send to the network.
-There is an AXVM helper function `buildCreateAssetTx()` which does just that.
+There is an AVM helper function `buildCreateAssetTx()` which does just that.

 ```js
 // Fetch the UTXOSet for our addresses